rscgithubveracode/aws-account-onboarding-lambda-clone/README.md

 You should see a successfully created stack message.

+# Running the lambda function

 Now, you can trigger the lambda function using events from aws console.
+This will create the role, policy and attach the policy to role.

 Navigate to aws console -> Lambda -> <your-lambda-function-name-with-an-identifier>

 There should be a Test tab in your function.

 ![test-tab](https://github.com/logicmonitor/cloud-samples/images/test-tab-in-function.png "Test tab in lambda function")